Postal and proxy voting

-- You will not be able to vote at a polling station.
-However it is possible to hand your completed postal pack into a polling station within the Scottish Borders Council area if you are unable to post it in time.
+- you will not be able to vote at a polling station.
+However it is possible to hand your completed postal pack into a polling station within our area if you are unable to post it in time

 If you cannot vote in person, you can apply to vote by proxy.
 Anyone can be your proxy as long as they are eligible to vote in the election and are willing to vote on your behalf.

 You have to provide a reason for needing a proxy vote.
 For example:

 - you have a physical condition that prevents you from getting to the polling place

 - the kind of work you do means you cannot get to the polling station

 - you have to attend an educational course

 - you are a Crown Servant or a member of Her Majesty's Armed forces